 |Education qualification: PhD in a subject relevant to the job||Tradeable||10|

 |Education qualification: PhD in a STEM subject relevant to the job||Tradeable||20|

 In order to apply for a UK Skilled Worker visa, you must have a valid Certificate of Sponsorship (CoS) from the employer who has offered you a job.
 The employer must have a sponsor licence and have been issued with a CoS.
 The CoS and visa conditions are as follows:

 - Your Skilled Worker visa application will be made no more than 3 months after the CoS is issued, and you will start work no more than 3 months after your visa application is made.

 - The job in question meets the minimum skill level requirement, which should be checked in the Skilled Workers going rate.
 This means it must usually be Regulated Qualifications Framework (RQF) level 3 or above, or RQF level 4 or above if it is on the shortage occupations list, or it is in certain creative fields such as dance, theatre and opera, and television and film.

 There are two types of Certificate of Sponsorship: Defined and Undefined.
 Those prospective employees based outside the UK will need a Defined certificate of sponsorship.

-- Undefined Certificates of Sponsorship are for prospective employees who are already in the UK (except dependent family members of Tier 4 visa holders) or are outside of the UK and will be working in a role which pays £159,600 a year or more, or will be working in an inward investment post.
+- Undefined Certificates of Sponsorship are for prospective employees who are already in the UK (except dependent family members of Tier 4 visa holders).

 Applicants come under the new entrant salary rate if all of the following conditions apply: